A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 Yes, poor quality Work Breakdown Structure is often a cause of a failed project.

-1. Identify major deliverables
+1. Identify major project deliverables

 Your goal is to collect all deliverables mentioned by stakeholders during project initiation.